hawkbee1/bluevsred/bluevsred_flutter/README.md

 # Blue vs Red

-You are a commander who lead his section to kill the ennemy Headquarters together with his company and the whole army.
+You are a commander who lead his section to kill the enemy Headquarters together with his company and the whole army.
 Will you choose red or blue army?

 ## Game Presentation